-

 MEETINGS AND EVENTS

-Check the calendar for regular meetings and public events that we track.
-See the video of a recent meeting.
+Check the calendar for regular meetings and public events that we track, with videos of past meetings on the menu.
+See a video of a recent meeting.

-Join our monthly Speaker Meetings from 1:30 to 3:30PM on the fourth Wednesday each month.
+All welcome to join our monthly Speaker Meetings from 1:30 to 3:30PM on the fourth Wednesday of each month (except November/December).
 These are resource rich, with time for questions and discussion built in!

 Sign up to get the link to our Wednesday gatherings and other occasional email Action Alerts.
 Be sure to tell us something about yourself!
 Let us know if you need a phone call.

 Our members and supporters are people of many ages and abilities, and we support dignity and inclusion for all.
-We are workers, students, entrepreneurs, artists, professionals, renters, and homeowners, housed, and unhoused.
+We have been workers, students, retirees, entrepreneurs, artists, renters, and homeowners, housed, and unhoused.

 See our PARTNERS pages for links and info on the allied groups that make us look good!
 We are stronger together, and we bring a valued perspective and unique voice to the groups we work with.